Calgary and Edmonton Lawyers Specializing in Crimes of Assault, Assault Causing Bodily Harm& Aggravated Assault

 E. Defences to Assault, Domestic Assault, Assault Causing Bodily Harm and Aggravated Assault.

 The Criminal Code of Canada posits a number of statutory defences.
 An “air of reality” must exists to these defences in order for them to be raised to expect any success.
-Section 34 is potentially applicable to instances of self-defence against anunlawful or unprovoked assault.
+Section 34 of the Criminal Code of Canada has been recently amended.
+The case is divided governing the amendments applicability prospectively (or retrospectively).
+It is potentially applicable to instances of self-defence against anunlawful or unprovoked assault.
 It is a codified statutory defence in Criminal Law that provides as follows:

 Sections 27, 34(1), 37, 39, 40, 41, 43 and 44 of the Criminal Code of Canada permit the use of reasonable force to prevent offences.
 However, s.
 26 holds anyone so authorized criminally responsible for using excessive force.
 The determination of what steps or actions were reasonable in any particular situation is highly contextual requiring an assessment of mixed facts and law.
 The case law has held that no one facing imminent harm is expected to judge to “a nicety” the amount of force required.
 Notwithstanding the aforesaid, this can not justify the use of great force where lesser force would resolve the problem.
 The Courts will assess the proportionality of the force used and even if it was necessary in the circumstances.
 This would include removing yourself from a potentially violent situation before an assault occurs, verbal de-escalation, posturing, and physically defending oneself.